 A sign of that decline.
 This is Ruskin's Judgment Angle, showing the Judgment of Solomon.
 Ruskin criticizes the leaves as not reflecting "truth to nature."

-Ruskin's argued that you could judge the freedom of a society's workmen by the buildings they made and thus, by brave extension, a free society from its architecture..
+Ruskin argued that you could judge the freedom of a society's workmen by the buildings they made and thus, by brave extension, could assess the freedom in a society from its architecture..
 "The degree in which the workman is degraded may be thus known at a glance, by observing whether the several parts of the building are similar or not; and if, as in Greek work, all the capitals are alike, and all the mouldings unvaried, then the degradation is complete...if as in Gothic work, there is perpetual change both in design and execution, the workman must have been altogether set free."
 There are 36 capitals on the two palace facades, and Ruskin saw freedom in their variety: "There is no end to the fantasy of these sculptures."
 This one shows craftsmen: mason, goldsmith, cobbler, carpenter, and so on.

 The ages of Man: infancy, childhood, adolescence, youth, manhood, age, decrepitude.